WesselSoepboer/DevOps_Sentia/CustomerInfo.md

 Currently in use:

-1.Currently hosting a customer facing web application based on a NodeJS application behind an NGINX reverse proxy
+1. Currently hosting a customer facing web application based on a NodeJS application behind an NGINX reverse proxy

-2.Using a MongoDB cluster for storing data.
+2. Using a MongoDB cluster for storing data.

-3.An FTP server for document storage
+3. An FTP server for document storage

 1. Maintain a cron server, mostly Bash and Python scripts, relevant to a small amount of jobs that need to be executed a few timer per day(no more than once per hour).
 2. All above services are hosted on severak virtual machines.